-Although Plymouth remained Chrysler’s best-selling division, the Dodge Division still controlled a disproportionate percentage of the corporation’s labor and manufacturing resources and thus tended hold far more sway than Plymouth did in corporate politics.
+Although Plymouth remained Chrysler’s best-selling division, the Dodge Division still controlled a substantial percentage of the corporation’s labor and manufacturing resources and thus tended to hold far more sway than Plymouth did in corporate politics; what Dodge executives wanted, they generally got.
 That was a sharp contrast with GM, where Chevrolet was acknowledged as the corporation’s most important division despite its position at the bottom of the GM price ladder.
 At GM, most senior executives would do a stint at Chevrolet before ascending to upper management.
 At Chrysler, for many years, most senior execs came from Dodge, including K.T.
 Keller and both of his immediate successors, L.L.
 (Tex) Colbert and Bill Newberg.

 Since the other divisions were paired with Plymouth at the dealer level, the corporation tended to regard Plymouth as a loss leader — a basic model to lure buyers into dealerships where they could be “upsold” into more expensive, more profitable marques.
 As a result, Plymouth soon tended to lag behind in features like automatic transmission, power steering, and V8 engines.
 Combined with the make’s increasingly dowdy styling, Plymouth’s market share began to shrink worryingly.